ljharris23/public-downscaling-cgan/README.md

 your model and specify 100 ensemble members.

 For example:
-python run_benchmarks.py --log_folder /path/to/model --include_Lanczos
+python run_benchmarks.py --log_folder /path/to/model --include_constant --include_zeros
---include_ecPoint --include_RainFARM --include_ecPoint_mean
---include_constant --include_zeros

 7. This is research code so please let us know if something is wrong and also note that it definitely isn't perfect :)